-Indigo is also used as herbal hair dye either alone or with henna for colouring hair.
+Indigo is also used as herbal hair dye either alone or with henna for coloring hair.
 It gives hair blue-black hue.
 You can buy Indigo powder available in market or from online store.
-It is green colour powder obtained from leaves of the indigo plant.
+It is green color powder obtained from leaves of the indigo plant.
 When this powder is soaked in water for 15-20 minutes then only blue dyestuff is obtained by fermentation from another agent indocan present in leaf powder.

 For dyeing grey hairs, it is advised to first apply henna in hairs.
-This will give brown colour to hair.
+This will give brown color to hair.
 For henna paste preparation, soak henna leaves powder, amla powder in iron vessel for 12-24 hours.
 Apply this paste in hair for 1-3 hours.
 Then rinse hair with water.